I3S-ESSnet/Documents/2022/ssm/shared-statistical-methods.md

 One area that usually have a lot of focus is the area around _Statistical Methods Implementations)_.
 These are being promoted f.ex. through _The awesome list_ (link), and are increasingly released to the public domain through various _Open Source_ licenses.

-The challenge is still that these _Statistical Methods_ some times lack the software craftmanship of other types of modern software.
+The challenge is still that these _Statistical Method Implementations_ some times lack the software craftmanship of other types of modern software.
 The methods themselves are from a methodology perspective of very high quality.
 From a software perspective, things like non-functional requirements, portability, testability etc. are not always taken into account.
 CSPA 2.0 tried to lay out a path for adresseing some common software architectual issues surrounding services in general.

 ![CSPA 2.0](cspa.png)